gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 *Lady Kembe*?

 "Ah, Razi!
 Hello, hello.
 So very, um, to see you again.
-I've missed the sound of your sandals behind me---they *are* the same ones, are they not?
+I've missed the sound of your sandals behind me—they *are* the same ones, are they not?
 Well made, I must say, to have lasted so long."
 The magician appeared to be in his early twenties, with red-gold hair, blue eyes, freckles, and the whitest teeth Erileine had ever seen.
 He